MicrosoftDocs/memdocs/memdocs/intune/user-help/set-up-migrate-iphone-for-work.md

   3. Download the management profile.
   4. Go to the Settings app to complete profile installation.
 3. Complete a device sync.
 Return to the Company Portal app and wait while Company Portal syncs the device and checks for device compliance.
 4. Wait for your work apps to install.
-Authenticator is automatically installed if it's not already installed.
+Authenticator will install if it's not already installed on your device by now.
 5. Make the iPhone compliant.
 Update your device settings as prompted by Company Portal to ensure the iPhone meets your organization's device compliance policy requirements.
 6. Re-evaluate compliance.
 After you resolve device compliance issues, return to Company Portal and tap **Check status** to re-evaluate compliance.
 Ensure the device is compliant before moving on to the next step.
 7. Get access.
 You should now have access to work resources on your iPhone.
 Open an app you use for work and sign in with your work account to access work files.